 Peter Hubbard, Vice President of the Trust, oversees all research, portfolio management and trading operations of the Fund.
 In this capacity, Mr. Hubbard oversees a team of portfolio managers (collectively with Mr. Hubbard, the "Portfolio Managers") who are jointly and primarily responsible for the day-to-day management of the Fund.
-In managing the Fund, Mr. Hubbard receives management assistance from Jeffrey W. Kernagis, Tom Boksa, Gary Jones and Richard Ose.
+In managing the Fund, Mr. Hubbard receives management assistance from Jeffrey W. Kernagis, Greg Meisenger and Jeremy Neisewander.

-Each Portfolio Manager is responsible for various functions related to portfolio management, including investing cash flows, coordinating with other team members to focus on certain asset classes, implementing investment strategies and researching and reviewing investment strategy.
+Each Portfolio Manager is responsible for various functions related to portfolio management, including investing cash flows, coordinating with other team members to focus on certain asset classes, implementing investment strategy and researching and reviewing investment strategy.
 Each Portfolio Manager has limitations on his authority for risk management and compliance purposes that the Adviser believes to be appropriate.

-- Peter Hubbard, Director of Portfolio Management of the Adviser, has been responsible for the management of the Fund since January 2008.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Jeffrey W. Kernagis, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since January 2008.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since September 2007 and has been associated with the Adviser since 2007. - Tom Boksa, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2019.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2019 and has been associated with the Adviser since 2013. - Gary Jones, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since January 2012.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since January 2012 and has been associated with the Adviser since 2010. - Richard Ose, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since February 2014.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2013 and has been associated with the Adviser since 2011.
+- Peter Hubbard, Director of Portfolio Management of the Adviser, has been responsible for the management of the Fund since April 2018.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Jeffrey W. Kernagis, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since April 2018.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since September 2007 and has been associated with the Adviser since 2007. - Greg Meisenger, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2018.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since May 2018 and has been associated with the Adviser since March 2018.
+Prior to joining the Adviser, Mr. Meisenger was a Portfolio Manager with Columbia Management Investment Advisers, LLC since 2015. - Jeremy Neisewander, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since April 2018.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since April 2018 and has been associated with the Adviser since April 2018.
+Prior to joining the Adviser, Mr. Neisewander was a Vice President and Portfolio Manager with Guggenheim Investments since 2014.